riscv-steel/riscv-steel/docs/source/getstarted.md

 ## Introduction

-This guide shows how to synthesize the SoC IP demo project for two Digilent development boards: [Arty A7](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual) and [Cmod A7](https://digilent.com/reference/programmable-logic/cmod-a7/reference-manual).
+This guide shows how to synthesize RISC-V Steel MCU demo project for two Digilent development boards: [Arty A7](https://digilent.com/reference/programmable-logic/arty-a7/reference-manual) and [Cmod A7](https://digilent.com/reference/programmable-logic/cmod-a7/reference-manual).

-The demo project is a Hello World application that makes the SoC IP send a "Hello World!" message to your computer via the board's UART interface.
-Its goal is to quickly introduce you to the SoC IP so that you can expand it and develop your own embedded applications.
+The demo project is a Hello World application that makes RISC-V Steel MCU send a "Hello World!" message to your computer via the board's UART interface.
+Its goal is to quickly introduce you to RISC-V Steel MCU so that you can expand it and develop your own embedded applications.

 !!! abstract ""